kgminer/Hold-The-Line/sprint1/architecture.md

 # Resource Management

 There are no scarse resources in this project.
-Therefore, there is no need for resourse management.
+Therefore, there is no need for resource management.

 # Security